mikesplain/openvas-docker/README.md

 ```
 # latest (9)
-docker run -d -p 4000:4000 --name openvas mikesplain/openvas
+docker run -d -p 443:443 --name openvas mikesplain/openvas
 # 9
-docker run -d -p 4000:4000 --name openvas mikesplain/openvas:9
+docker run -d -p 443:443 --name openvas mikesplain/openvas:9
 # 8
 docker run -d -p 443:443 --name openvas mikesplain/openvas:8
 ```

 This will grab the container from the docker registry and start it up.
 Openvas startup can take some time (4-5 minutes while NVT's are scanned and databases rebuilt), so be patient.
 Once you see a `It seems like your OpenVAS-9 installation is OK.` process in the logs, the web ui is good to go.
-Goto `https://<machinename>(and :4000 for v9)`
+Goto `https://<machinename>

 ```
 Username: admin